thisisRMak/cs231n-notes/Lecture3.md

 Quiz
 - The above "Adam (almost)" implementation fails in the first timestep.
 Why?
+  - Hint: The problem is in the second moment calculation
   - Note: `beta1, beta2` are initialized close to 1, first and second moments are initialized to 0
   - When we update $x$, the denominator is 0 in the first timestep.
 This creates a very large initial step even if the gradient is very small.
 - Adam adds bias terms to account for this.
 See full form below.